lucasemanuel92/JavaAlura/README.md

-# Java Alura
+# Java: Criando a sua Primeira Aplicação - Alura
 ## PT-BR
-Aqui estão os exercícios realizados durante o curso de Java oferecido pela plataforma Alura.
+Aqui estão os exercícios realizados durante o curso de Java: Criando a sua Primeira Aplicação, oferecido pela plataforma Alura.
 Nem todos os códigos são iguais pois tentei fazer algumas coisas diferentes durante as aulas.
 Caso tenha algum comentário ou dúvida, sinta-se a vontade para entrar em contato

 ## EN
-Here are the exercises performed during the Java course offered by the Alura platform.
+Here are the exercises performed during the Java: creating your first application course offered by the Alura platform.
 Not all codes are the same as I tried to do some different things during like classes.
 If you have any comments or questions, feel free to get in touch

 <a href="mailto:lucas.emanuel.carvalho@outlook.com">